alanStrait/lunch_repl/README.md

     - [x] Implement `DineOutsideTest`, no fixtures necessary (use sparse CSV files)

 ## Context and Instructions
-Pretty much everything that I set out to do with Elixir results in quite a lot of learning.
-This exercise did not break the mold.
+Pretty much everything that I set out to do with Elixir results in learning something new or making clear what may have been opaque before.
+I happened to do this exercise while working through James Gray and Bruce Tate's "Designing Elixir Systems with OTP" where heuristics for writing good Elixir include:

+* Build single-purpose functions
+* Where possible, bring functions to data rather than bringing your data to functions
+* Name concepts with functions
+* Shape functions for composition
+* Build functions at a single level of abstraction
+* Make decisions in function heads where possible

+Hopefully some of this refinement to my writing style shows up here.

 ### Domain
 The prompt provides a CSV file that describes food trucks and carts around San Francisco.
 It was surprising to find that so few of the vendors had a `status` of `APPROVED` or `ISSUED`.
 Most were either `EXPIRED` or `REQUESTED`.